-Information on division finances — including services, service utilization chart, accounting services and financial reporting, sample reports, chart of accounts, important finance practices, grants and contracts, Sarbanes-Oxley Act, group tax returns, forms and samples.
+Information on division accounting — including accounting services, financial reporting, chart of accounts, important finance practices, contracts and grants, forms and samples.

 Apportionment ballots determine representation on the APA Council of Representatives.
 The apportionment ballot mails about Oct.
 31 each year, and should reach members in 10-15 working days.
 The election closes about Dec.
 15 each year.
 Results are sent to council members via their electronic mailing list and posted in the Monitor and Division Dialogue.

 Division annual reports are due on or around Feb.
 1 each year.
 The annual reports help CODAPAR identify new division projects and initiatives, and monitor division activities for compliance with APA's bylaws, policies and rules.
 Divisions that have chapters and/or sections should submit a separate annual report for each chapter and section, along with the division’s annual report.

 If you have any questions, please contact Emily Laumeier.

 Division Leadership Conference

 The Division Leadership Conference (DLC) helps division presidents-elect get to know APA and its staff, interact productively with other division leaders, plan for their own presidency and be better prepared to handle some hot topics like membership and legal concerns.